Construction

 Fast facts: wind turbine generators

-The below information is based on current understanding and may be refined once consultation has closed and ahead of submitting our DCO application.
+The below information is based on current understanding and may be refined as we progress through the DCO process.
 These numbers are assuming the generation of 1.5GW of electricity.

 • Proposed number of wind turbine generators: up to 96